History of aerodynamics

-Early aerodynamic thought - antiquity to the 19th century
+Antiquity to the 19th century

 Theoretical foundations

 Although the modern theory of aerodynamic science did not emerge until the 18th century, its foundations began to emerge in ancient times.
 The fundamental aerodynamics continuity assumption has its origins in Aristotle's Treatise on the Heavens, although Archimedes, working in the 3rd century BC, was the first person to formally assert that a fluid could be treated as a continuum.
 Archimedes also introduced the concept that fluid flow was driven by a pressure gradient within the fluid.
 This idea would later prove fundamental to the understanding of fluid flow.

 In 1687, Newton's Principia presented Newton's laws of motion, the first complete theoretical approach to understanding mechanical phenomena.
 In particular, Newton's second law, a statement of the conservation of momentum, is one of three fundamental physical principles used to obtain the Euler equations and Navier-Stokes equations.

 In 1738, the Dutch-Swiss mathematician Daniel Bernoulli published Hydrodynamica, in which he described the fundamental relationship between pressure and velocity, known today as Bernoulli's principle.
 This states that the pressure of a flowing fluid decreases as its velocity increases and as such was a significant early advance in the theory of fluid dynamics, and was first quantified in an equation derived by Leonhard Euler.
 This expression, often called Bernoulli's Equation, relates the pressure, density, and velocity at two points along a streamline within a flowing fluid as follows:

 Bernoulli's Equation ignores compressibility of the fluid, as well as the effects of gravity and viscous forces on the flow.
 Leonhard Euler would go on to publish the Euler equations in 1757, which are valid for both compressible and incompressible flows.
 The Euler equations were extended to incorporate the effects of viscosity in the first half of the 1800s, resulting in the Navier-Stokes equations.